SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 To cancel a particular pending single operation, hover over the pending single operation, then click the menu icon and select **Cancel operation**.

 To cancel all pending operations at once, click **More...** at the right of the top menu bar and select **Cancel all pending operations**.
-Alternatitvely, filter the list of single operations to show only single operations with status PENDING, then click **Cancel all** at the right of the top menu bar.
+Alternatively, filter the list of single operations to show only single operations with status PENDING, then click **Cancel all** at the right of the top menu bar.

 #### To view bulk operations